pjakiela/ECON523/exercises/E3-DD1.md

 ### Question 6

 Now implement differences in differences while controlling for year fixed effects: omit the `post` variable from your regression, and instead include `i.Year` to generate and include year fixed effects.
-Use `eststo` to store your results (do not use `eststo clear` first because you want to store the results from both regressions.
+Use `eststo` to store your results (do not use `eststo clear` first because you want to store the results from both regressions).
 What is the coefficient on your `txpost` variable? what is the standard error?
 Did including fixed effects improve the precision of your estimates?

 ### Question 7